 Government-wide financial statements display information about the District as a whole.
 These statements focus on the sustainability of the District as an entity and the change in aggregate financial position resulting from the activities of the fiscal period.
-Interfund activity, if any, has been removed from these statements.
 These aggregated statements consist of the Statement of Net Position and the Statement of Activities.

 Fund financial statements display information at the individual fund level.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for a specific purpose.
 Each fund is considered to be a separate accounting entity.
-Most governments typically have many funds; however, governmental financial statements focus on the most important or "major" funds with non-major funds aggregated in a single column.
-The District has three governmental funds, which are all considered major funds.
+The District uses only a General Fund to account for its operations.
+The District's principal financial sources are property taxes, water, sewer, tap connection and inspection fees and developer advances.
+Expenditures include costs associated with the daily operations of the District.